DimitraTriantali/P70/README.md

 - *lat_des* and *lon_des*: The latitude and longitude of the driver’s destination.
 - *max_capacity*: The maximum weight the driver can carry.
 - *max_distance*: The maximum distance the driver is willing to travel to deliver the order.
-- *fee*: The minimum compensation the driver requires for the delivery.
+- *fee*: The minimum compensation the driver requires for a delivery.

 ##### Permanent fleet
 The details of the vehicles belonging to the *permanent fleet* are listed in rows `t+c+o+1, t+c+o+2, ..., t+c+o+v`: